-Universal Certification and Services (UCS) is committed to providing confidential services to its customers.
-Confidential company information is just for UCS’s use and will only be used for the purposes for which it was gathered and will not be shared with any other organization or individual without the need to know and the right to know this information, and will not be shared without the user’s expressed permission.
+Universal Certification and Services (UCS) is committed to provide confidential services to its customers.
+Confidential customers‘ information is just for UCS use, will only be used for the purposes of which it was gathered, will not be shared with any other organization or individual without the need to know and the right to know this information, and will not be shared without the customers‘ expressed permission.

-UCS may have access to confidential information, whether oral, written, or electronic.
-UCS will maintain such information in a manner that ensures its confidentiality.
+UCS may have access to confidential information either oral, written, or electronic.
+In such cases, UCS will maintain the information in a manner that ensures its confidentiality.

-External auditors, external technical experts and anyone that provides outsourced services to UCS must sign a written agreement that addresses aspects relating to confidentiality, impartiality and conflicts of interests.
-External auditors, external technical experts and anyone that provides outsourced services commit themselves to comply with applicable policies and implement processes as defined by UCS.
+External auditors, external technical experts and anyone that provides outsourced services to UCS should comply with applicable policies and implement the processes defined by UCS and must sign a written agreement that addresses aspects relating to confidentiality, impartiality and conflict of interest.

-- Information received under an express or implied secrecy obligation.
+- Received under an express or implied secrecy obligation

-For the purpose of this policy, confidentiality relates to the transmission of personal, sensitive or identifiable information (confidential information) about individuals or organizations, which comes into the possession of the organization through its work.
+For the purpose of this policy, confidentiality relates to the transmission of personal, sensitive or identifiable information (confidential information) related to individuals or organizations which comes into the possession of UCS through its work.

 Records on applicants and clients of UCS are kept secure, dealt with sensitively, and stored and secured against unauthorized access, accident disclosure, loss or destruction.
-Records are constantly reviewed and where necessary disposed of.
-Disposal of such information is done in a secure manner.
+Records are constantly reviewed and where necessary disposed in a secure manner.